rachelzhengys/ithaca_housing_ios/README.md

 - Integration with an API - this API must provide some meaningful value to your app.
 For example, if you’re creating a music app, you could use the Apple Music API.
 Most of you will integrate with an API written by students in the backend course.: Satisfied, collborated with backend students.

 <b>Backend</b>
+- Implemented an API that has a GET request and a POST request, with some parameters.
+Implemented a database that stores huge amounts of data.
+Implemented a crawler that will crawl over websites to acquire data.
+- Deployed our server onto Google Cloud.

 <i>Anything else you want your grader to know:</i> Nothing